The general position on quarantining and other measures necessary prior to travel:

 Coronavirus: testing for people travelling to England and Wales

-From 4am 18 January 2021, passengers (including British citizens) arriving by boat, plane or train from all international destinations are required to present a negative COVID-19 test result before departing for England or Wales.
+Passengers (including British citizens) arriving by boat, plane or train from countries on the government’s red list countries or who are not fully vaccinated are required to present a negative COVID-19 test result before departing for England or Wales.
 The test must have been taken up to 72 hours prior to departure.
 Passengers will be subject to an immediate fine of £500 if they fail to comply with the new requirement.
-Passengers arriving from countries on the government’s ‘red list’ or ‘amber list’ and who are not double vaccinated with an NHS administered vaccine must quarantine for 10 days regardless of their pre-departure test result to provide further protection from those travelling from high-risk countries.
+These passengers must quarantine for 10 days regardless of their pre-departure test result to provide further protection from those travelling from high-risk countries.

 Passengers will need to find their own test provider and ensure it meets the required standard.